How are u all? Hope you are doing well.

 So, for the next 3 days, I sat in front of my laptop, chatting with the support team of my site and getting their instructions step by step.
 It so happened that the more they helped me, the more confused I got.
 I don’t blame them.
 The problem was in my understanding as some technical terms were just beyond me.
 But, like any bull-headed person, I was determined to do everything by myself.
 I don’t know what went into my head that day.

-I went on and on trying this and that until I came across one of the quickest methods and got my contents transferred.
+And on and on I went, trying this and that until I came across one of the quickest methods and got my contents transferred.
 I got so excited to finally see things coming through that I screwed up on my URL name and saved the settings.
 Oh Blimey!
 Wanted to bang my head on the wall for such stupidity… but how much could I go scolding my own self?

 Now, I had to undo the things which I had just found.
 And I didn’t know how to do that because it all had happened by fluke.
 Ah, the frustration!!!
 Anyhow, I buckled up and went ahead.
 An hour later, I got a hang of things which resulted in putting up my contents under proper URL and deleting the wrong one.
 It was enough mind-numbing session for the day.
 I was so satisfied with that and patted my back for the achievement.
 With my heart feeling happy and mind hopeful for the new journey on my newly owned website… I went to sleep.